Dogs with Upset Stomach

 A very common ailment that our veterinarians see in their canine patients is gastrointestinal upset, most commonly observed as vomiting or diarrhea.
 There are many reasons why your dog may have an “upset stomach” including dietary indiscretion/intolerance, bacterial, viral, GI parasites and systemic diseases including pancreatitis.
 If your pet is experiencing vomiting and/or diarrhea, we recommend that you call to make an appointment for your pet to be examined by one of our veterinarians.

 Abrupt dietary changes are a very common cause to upset stomach in dogs.
 If your pet’s diet is changed to a different brand or protein source too rapidly, it can result in gastrointestinal upset.
-We recommend that when changing your pet’s diet; mix the old food with the new food, gradually increasing the portion of the new food each day over the span of 1-2 weeks.
-If your pet is experiencing diarrhea as a result of an abrupt diet change, the veterinarian may prescribe a special prescription dog food that is bland and easily digestible as treatment.
-It is important to not give human medications without first consulting with your veterinarian.
+We recommend that, when changing your pet’s diet; mix the old food with the new food, gradually increasing the portion of the new food each day over the span of 1-2 weeks.
+If your pet is experiencing diarrhea as a result of an abrupt diet change, the veterinarian may prescribe a special prescription dog food.
+This food is bland and easily digestible as treatment.
+It is important to not give dogs any human medications without first consulting with your veterinarian.

 Bacterial causes can also cause Diarrhea and Vomiting.
 As with humans, certain bacteria and GI parasites including Giardia can colonize inside of your dog’s GI tract, causing vomiting and diarrhea.
 Bacterial causes of vomiting and diarrhea can often be controlled with anti-nausea, antacids, and antibiotics to eliminate the bacterial infection.
 It is important to bring a fecal sample to your veterinarian, so that they can test for GI parasites.